If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 What happens?

-- You will pass the pregnancy in hospital.
+- You will be in the hospital when the pregnancy passes.

 Waiting time